usarral/butler-cli/README.md

 ### Compatibility with environment variables

-For compatibility, Butler CLI will still work with environment variables if you don't have configurations:
+For compatibility, Butler CI CLI will still work with environment variables if you don't have configurations:

 ```bash
 export JENKINS_URL="https://your-jenkins-server.com"